lingui/js-lingui/website/docs/releases/migration-5.md

 If you use TMS (such as Crowdin or Translation.io), migration should be pretty simple.
 Use Translation Memory feature (or analog).

-if you don't use TMS you will need to migrate catalogs manually.
+If you don't use a TMS you will need to migrate catalogs manually.

 ## Standalone `babel-plugin-lingui-macro`